 The veto window

 Even at full autonomy, every auto-approved proposal sits in a configurable veto window before it goes to broker.
 Default is 30 minutes.
-You get a Slack / email / SMS notification the moment the governor approves; the proposal sits in READY_TO_EXECUTE state until the window expires; if you click Reject in that window, the engine cancels.
+You get a Slack / email / SMS notification the moment the governor approves; the proposal sits in a ready-to-execute state until the window expires; if you click Reject in that window, the engine cancels.

 What this gives you: the engine acts on its own confidence, but you can pull the brake within half an hour.
 Trades the engine made overnight while you were asleep show up as a "here's what I did, here's why" notification when you check in the morning.